 Put Grades First

 For most students, this means midterms or finals at the end of January.
-Take these tests seriously – they often have a huge impact on your final grade.
+Take these tests seriously—they often have a huge impact on your final grade.
 When your teacher tells you what will be tested, give the list a quick run-through and identify the gaps in your knowledge.
 Start your studying there, and use any resources you have at your disposal.
 Whether it’s organizing a study group, going after school to meet with a teacher, or meeting with a tutor, do not be afraid to ask for help.

 Manage Your Time Better, and Sleep More

-Follow Your Passions – Especially in Extracurriculars
+Follow Your Passions, Especially in Extracurriculars

 Colleges do not want to see a student who dips their toes in everything, or is a member of every club and team.
 They want a student who has authentic passions and pursues them to the max.
 It is better for both your own well-being and your college application for you to give 100% only to the things you love than to give 5% to twenty different activities when you only truly care about a few of them.
+So, find ways to deepen your relationship with your favorite extracurriculars, rather than spreading yourself thin by trying to do it all.

 Know Your College Prep Timeline and Evaluate Your Goals